 - Universities are required to unenroll students who do not actively participate or engage with their studies.

 - Students studying Bachelor’s or Postgraduate degrees who fail more than 50% of their total subjects, after attempting eight subjects will reach the ‘low completion rate threshold’ and will lose access to their Commonwealth Supported Place (CSP) and HELP loans.

 - Students in enabling degrees (Tertiary Preparation Program (TPP), Certificates and Diplomas) reach the low completion rate threshold if they fail more than 50% of their total subjects, after attempting four subjects.

-These changes only apply to students starting a Bachelor or sub-bachelor degree (e.g. diploma) from 2022 and continuing students who transfer to a new course from this year.
+These changes only apply to students starting a Bachelor or sub-bachelor degree (e.g. diploma and some enabling programs including the Tertiary Preparation Program) from 2022 and continuing students who transfer to a new course from 2022 onwards.

 These changes also apply only to students if you are enrolled in a Commonwealth Supported Place (CSP) and/or receive HECS-HELP or FEE-HELP.

 If you fail more than 50% of your subjects (after attempting eight subjects in a Bachelor degree or four in an enabling degree), you will be deemed to have reached the ‘low completion rate threshold’ and you will no longer be eligible for a Commonwealth Support Place (CSP) or to access HECS-HELP or FEE-HELP and you will be required to pay full fees upfront.